 - A. Home Occupations.
 Home occupations are permitted for all residential uses only as an accessory use to a residential principal use and shall comply with the following regulations: - 1.
-No person other than a resident of the dwelling shall be engaged in such occupation. - 2.
-No more than four (4) customers, clients, or patrons shall come to the dwelling at any one (1) time, nor more than ten (10) in any one (1) day - 3.
-No more than one (1) vehicle may be used in the conduct of the home occupation.
-Any such vehicle shall be parked off the street. - 4.
-No more than twenty-five (25) percent of the total actual floor area of the dwelling or 500 square feet, whichever is less, shall be used in the conduct of the home occupation. - 5.
-No outdoor sales or storage shall be permitted in connection with the home occupation. - 6.
-The exterior appearance and overall use of the dwelling shall not be altered to cause the premises to differ from its residential character. - 7.
-The use may not emit smoke, dust, vibrations, odor, fumes, glare, radiation, electrical interference, interference to radio and television reception or another nuisance. - 8.
-No home occupation shall involve the use of electrical or mechanical equipment that would change the fire rating of the structure in which the home occupation is conducted. - 9.
-There shall be no more than three (3) deliveries per day to the premises of materials to be used in conjunction with the home occupation and these shall take place between the hours of 7:00 AM and 9:00 PM. - 10.
-No customers, clients, patrons, or employees other than the residents of the household may be on the premises in connection with the home occupation before 7:00 AM or after 9:00 PM. - 11.
-Only those uses specifically identified as a home occupation shall be permitted.
-Permitted home occupations include bakeries, catering services,
+No person other than a resident of the dwelling shall be engaged in such occupation.

-- financial advisory services, tax preparation, and personal/grooming services. - 12.
-Additionally home occupations that meet the standards of this section but are not listed within this section may be approved by the Board of Zoning Appeals.
+- No more than twenty-five (25) percent of the total actual floor area of the dwelling or 500 square feet, whichever is less, shall be used in the conduct of the home occupation. - 3.
+No outdoor sales or storage nor commercial vehicles shall be permitted in connection with the home occupation. - 4.
+The exterior appearance and overall use of the dwelling shall not be altered to cause the premises to differ from its residential character. - 5.
+The home occupation shall not be a nuisance or cause any undue disturbance in the neighborhood. - 6.
+No home occupation shall involve the use of electrical or mechanical equipment that would change the fire rating of the structure in which the home occupation is conducted. - 7.
+Appointments must be staggered so that there is no more appointment than one at a time. - 8.
+No customers, clients, or patrons other than the residents of the household may be on the premises in connection with the home occupation before 7:00 AM or after 9:00 PM. - 9.
+Permitted home occupations include businesses conducted exclusively by phone or computer, internet-based sales, personal services such as instruction, home-based food productions that does not require commercial equipment. - 10.
+Additionally, home occupations that meet the standards of this section but are not listed within this section may be approved by the Director or designee. - 11.
+Prohibited Uses include landscaping, automotive repair, and contractor's business or cleaning services, other than office uses. - 12.
+Violation of this subsection may result in the revocation of the home occupation as determined by the Director or designee.

 4.8.
-OUTDOOR DISPLAY AND STORAGE
+OUTDOOR DISPLAY

 - A. Outdoor Display.
 Outdoor display is defined as the outdoor display of products available for sale, including soft drink dispensing machines, propane gas storage racks, ice machines, kiosks, outdoor merchandise, and the like.
-Outdoor display shall comply with the standards below: - Outdoor display shall be removed and placed in a fully enclosed structure at the end of every business day.
+Outdoor display shall comply with the standards below: - 1.
+Outdoor display shall be removed and placed in a fully enclosed structure at the end of every business day.
 Due to their commercial and pedestrian oriented nature, propane storage racks, soft drink dispensing machines, ice storage bins, may remain outside overnight. - 2.
 Outdoor display shall not extend more than eight (8) feet.
 No more than twenty-five (25) percent of the horizontal length of the façade shall have outdoor display items. - 3.
-Outdoor display areas shall not inhibit pedestrian travel paths (i.e. sidewalks) and ADA accessibility shall be maintained. - B. Outdoor Storage.
-Outdoor storage is categorized as either limited outdoor storage or intense outdoor storage.
-For the purpose of this subsection, outdoor storage is defined as the outdoor storage of materials, goods, and merchandise. - 1.
-Limited Outdoor Storage.
-Limited outdoor storage includes outdoor storage of merchandise which cannot easily be taken in and out of an enclosed structure as the end of the day, including items such as garden supplies, plants, sporting goods, overnight outdoor storage of vehicles awaiting repair, and storage of fleet vehicles, such as delivery vehicles.
-Limited outdoor storage is only permitted in the commercial or industrial districts and shall comply with the following standards: - a.
-Limited outdoor storage is limited to eight (8) feet in height and must be fully screened from the view of any public right-of-way, parking areas and adjacent properties.
-Fences, hedges, and plant material may be used to screen the limited outdoor storage.
+Outdoor display areas shall not inhibit pedestrian travel paths (i.e. sidewalks) and ADA accessibility shall be maintained.